View MARJORIE CONLEY's Obituary on Boston.com and share memories

 |

-CONLEY, Marjorie Anne Hart Age 91, of Natick, MA, formerly of Stuart, FL and Belmont, MA, the wife of the late Leo J. Conley, passed away on January 7, 2020, after a brief illness, surrounded by her loving and devoted family.
-She was born in Hartford, CT in 1928, the second of four children to William E. Hart and Mary A. Donahue.
-She attended West Hartford schools, graduating from William Hall High School in 1946 and St. Joseph's College in 1950 with a B.S. in Nursing, a profession of which she was very proud.
-Before starting her family, she was an Operating Room Nursing Instructor and returned to nursing in the 1980s as a Private Duty Nurse and a Belmont School Nurse.
-In 1954, she met Leo at a Young Catholic dance, where they fell in love and married in 1955.
+CONLEY, Marjorie Age 91, of Natick, MA, formerly of Stuart, FL and Belmont, MA, the wife of the late Leo J. Conley, passed away on January 7, 2020 after a brief illness surrounded by her loving family.
+She was born in Hartford, CT in 1928 to William E. Hart and Mary A. Donahue.
+She attended West Hartford schools and graduated from St. Joseph's College in 1950 with a B.S. in Nursing.
+In 1955 she married Leo.
 They lived in Hartford and Stoneham, MA before settling in Belmont, completing their family with six children.
-She was a supportive and busy wife and mother throughout her life, whether it was as a dedicated fan at their sporting events or a steadfast observer of all their successes.
-She loved playing cards, especially Bridge, Irish 45 and Cribbage, doing cross stitch and knitting sweaters for her extended family.
-She took up golf in her 50s with Leo and played into her 80s, playing in a golf league in Stuart.
-She and Leo passed this love of golf to her grandchildren.
+She was a supportive and busy wife and mother throughout her life.
+She loved playing cards, doing cross stitch and knitting sweaters for her family.
+She took up golf in her 50s with Leo and played into her 80s.
 She was a huge fan of New England sports, loving her Patriots, Red Sox, and Celtics.
-(Basketball was a sport she enjoyed playing in her youth.)
-She is survived by her children: Michael J. and Amy Conley, Daniel J. and Ann Minzner Conley, Sheila M. Conley, Leo J. Conley, Jr., James P. and Gail Conley, and Jean C. and James Manoli; loving grandma to 15 grandchildren: Seamus, Claire, and Christopher Conley; Brendan and Casey Conley; Tyler and Eric Perry; Sarah Wright, and Lindsey and Julie Conley; Grace, Erin, and William Conley; and Peter and the late Rachel Manoli; and proud great-grandma to Ella Wright.
-She was predeceased by her brothers William E., Louis F. Hart and her sister Elaine M. Burke.
-A Celebration of Life will take place on January 18, 2020 in the Chapel of John Everett and Sons Funeral Home, 4 Park Street, NATICK, at Natick Common, at 10:00am.
-Visiting Hours in the Funeral Home from 9:00-10:00am, prior to the service.
-Relatives and friends are kindly invited to attend.
+She is survived by her children: Michael J. and Amy Conley of Milford, NH, Daniel J. and Ann Minzner Conley of Somerset, NJ, Sheila M. Conley of Orford, NH, Leo J. Conley, Jr. of Nashua, NH, James P. and Gail Conley of Franklin, MA and Jean C. and James Manoli of Natick, MA; 15 grandchildren, one great-grand-daughter and many loving nieces and nephews.
+She was predeceased by her brothers William E. and Louis F. Hart and her sister Elaine M. Burke.
+A Celebration of Life will take place on January 18, 2020 in the Chapel of John Everett and Sons Funeral Home in NATICK COMMOM at 10 am.
+Visiting Hours in the Funeral Home from 9-10 am prior to the Service.
 Interment private.
-In lieu of flowers and in memory of Marjorie, donations can be made to the American Red Cross.
-For directions or to sign a memorial guestbook, www.everettfuneral.com John Everett & Sons Natick 508-653-4342
+In lieu of flowers and in memory of Marjorie, donations can be made to the American Red Cross, Metrowest Area Office, 867 Main Street, Waltham, MA 02451.
+For directions or to sign a guestbook, www.everettfuneral.com John Everett & Sons 508-653-4342 Natick

 Published in The Boston Globe on Jan.
 12, 2020